Matt Graba

 Project structure scaffolding

-Real-time draft engine, pick validation, queue management, timer sync
+Real-time draft engine, pick validation, autopick, Redis + Postgres two-layer locking

 Redis + PG Locks